lnmedrano/graphql-best-practices/possible_topics.md

 If there were no errors returned, the `errors` field should not be present on the response.
 If no data is returned the `data` field should only be included if the error occurred during execution.

-## 3- Main Elements
+## 3- Naming convention

 ### 3.1- Queries

- **Queries must be used only to fetch resources, not to modify nor delete them.**

 Queries names should be in camelCase.
 They could be singular or plural depending on the amount of resources being fetched.
 In addition, _get_ and _fetch_ verbs shouldn't be used.
 For example:

 - `user` to get one user.
 - `users` to get more than one user.
 - `usersFromTags` on some hypothetical case of getting users that match with some tags.

+### 3.2- Mutations

+Mutations should be named using camelCase.
+The verb should go first, then the object or "noun". e.g: `createUser`.

+### 3.3- Types

+Types should be named using PascalCase, and its fields should be named using camelCase.

+### 3.4- Resolvers

+Given that the resolvers are functions, they must follow the naming convention used in the technology and project we are working in.

+## 4- Main Elements

+### 4.1- Queries

+ **Queries must be used only to fetch resources, not to modify nor delete them.**

 Arguments must be a set of key-value pairs comma separated (in the resolver the arguments are received in an object and destructuring is possible and convenient).
 A max of 4 arguments is recommended.